1619. Prize collection

 scanf("%lld",&a[i]);

-Compute the answer res1 for one house, and res2 for two houses.
+Compute the answer res1 for one box, and res2 for two boxes.

 res[1] = a[1];